It’s commonly known as the “stubble and stache”, and learning how to craft it may be the best decision of your entire life.

 Yes, most stubble beards do contain both a mustache as well as stubble.
 But with this particular style, the mustache is considerably longer and more prominent than the stubble.

 A Mirror – apologies for pointing out the obvious.
 But a man with no mirror should have his trimmer confiscated as fast as humanly possible.
 Having a handheld mirror is excellent for getting a better view of the neckline as well.

 An Electric Beard Trimmer.
 The choice depends on multiple factors, including whether you want it to be corded or cordless, as well as waterproof or not.
-The Philips Norelco Oneblade QP6520/70 is a phenomenal cordless and waterproof beard trimmer with premium dual-sided blade and contouring head.
+The Philips Norelco Oneblade QP6520/70 is a good cordless beard trimmer with a premium dual-sided blade and contouring head.
 It would sculpt the mustache and stubble look (or any stubbled look for that matter) with no problems whatsoever.

 Click here to check it out on

 An Electric Shaver or Manual Razor.
 To get the best results, you want to ensure that the borders of this beard are well-defined.
 To achieve this, any hair outside the neckline and cheek line must be shaved.
 Whether you prefer to use a foil or rotary shaver, or a manual safety or cartridge razor is completely up to you.

 Mustache Comb.
 It’s important for getting the mustache hairs neat and uniform before the trim, and also after it’s all done.

 Mustache scissors.
 It’s the most precise way to trim a mustache.

 Moisturizing Shaving Gel.
 Another obvious one.
 Don’t shave without it.